Joseph Duszak

-Joseph Duszak (born July 22, 1997) is an American professional ice hockey defenceman for the Shanghai Dragons of the Kontinental Hockey League (KHL).
+Joseph Duszak (born July 22, 1997) is an American professional ice hockey defenceman for the Straubing Tigers of the Deutsche Eishockey Liga (DEL).

 Playing career

 Amateur

 At the age of 15, Duszak joined the P.A.L.
 Junior Islanders of the United States Premier Hockey League (USPHL).
 During the 2014–15 season, Duszak committed to attend Mercyhurst University and play for the Mercyhurst Lakers Division 1 men's ice hockey team.

 In his last season with the Junior Islanders, Duszak was named the 2016 USPHL Player of the Year after ending the 2015–16 year with 60 points.
 He was also named USPHL Premier Defenseman of the Year.
 Although he played two games for the Chicago Steel of the United States Hockey League, Duszak eventually returned to the USPHL.

 In his freshman year at Mercyhurst, he played in 29 games and ended the season with 5 goals and 16 assists.
 In his sophomore season, Duszak tallied 9 goals and 22 assists in 35 games.
 At the end of the season, he was named to the Atlantic Hockey Association's All-Conference Second Team and Mercyhurst's Top Defenseman.

 In his final year with the Mercyhurst Lakers, he had a break out season.
 Duszak led the team with 16 goals and recorded his first career hat trick in a 4–3 win over the Holy Cross Crusaders.
 With his assistance, the Mercyhurst Lakers jumped from sixth in the conference to fourth.
 He led all the Atlantic Hockey conference defenseman in points and tied for the league lead in points and assists.
 As a result, he was named the Atlantic Hockey Player of the Year and Atlantic Hockey Best Defenseman.
 Duszak was also nominated for the Hobey Baker Award as the top National Collegiate Athletic Association men's ice hockey player and selected for the AHCA All-America Second Team.
 He was also named to the All-Atlantic Hockey First Team.
 As a result of his play, the Toronto Maple Leafs signed Duszak to a two-year entry-level contract.